-- The Group entered into a number of interest rate swaps agreements to hedge its exposure to interest risk.
-These hedge rate gave rise transactions to derivative financial liabilities of QR 2,476,694 thousands (2018: QR thousands).
-This 1,943,170 represent 9.7% of the Group's total liabilities, hence a material the portion of consolidated financial position. - The hedging instruments are required to be fair valued at each reporting date.
+- the Group entered into a number of interest rate swaps agreements to hedge its exposure to interest rate risk.
+These hedge transactions gave rise to derivative financial liabilities of QR 2,762,905 thousands (2019: QR 2,476,694 thousands).
+This represent 10.8% of the Group's total liabilities, hence a material portion of the consolidated financial position. - the hedging instruments are required to be fair valued at each reporting date.
 The valuation of the hedging instruments and forming a conclusion that hedge continues to be effective involve a significant degree of complexity and judgement, hence, we considered this to be a key audit matter.